 Make Things Happen, Engage in APS

 If you want to start with a committee position, volunteer by contacting the chair of the committee that interests you, or if you will be at the annual meeting, attend the committee meeting in which you are interested.
-For board and office positions, watch for notices in Phytopathology News and the News Capsules which will specify the type of candidates that are being sought, these requests are made throughout the year and vary from year to year or visit the current volunteer openings listing for opportunities.

 More than 1,300 APS members volunteer every year to develop program content, review manuscripts, initiate outreach activities, increase plant pathology funding, keep members informed, support the science and make things happen.